cms-egamma/ID-Trainer/README.md

 #### Run on CPUs and GPUs

 The code can also transparently use a GPU, if a GPU card is available.
-The cvmfs release to use i that case is:
+The cvmfs release to use in that case is:
 `source /cvmfs/sft.cern.ch/lcg/views/LCG_97py3cu10/x86_64-centos7-gcc7-opt/setup.sh`